EziGo96/Variational-neural-image-manipulation/README.md

-# Variational neural synthetic image generation
+# Variational neural image manipulation
  Implementation of the paper "Variational neural machine translation" for generating targeted manipulated images from source images.